op7ic/LeakGenerator/README.md

 This project allows you to generate your own personal email and password leak combo.

-Fancy generating 280 milion fake emails with equally fake password?
+Fancy generating 280 million fake emails with equally fake password?
 Why not ... (just run 'leakme.py' with appropriate arguments listed below)

 **Why?**